 Introduction

 The fish processing industry generates more than 60% of its by-products as waste.
-These large volumes of fishery by-products will create serious pollution and disposal prob- lems in both developed and developing countries.
+These large volumes of fishery by-products will create serious pollution and disposal problems in both developed and developing countries.
 One of the directions in the development of the fishing industry is the development of resource-saving technologies and technologies for deep complex processing of raw materials, including the use of secondary resources.
 This refers to the European zero waste strategy, which supports all three generally accepted goals of sustainable development: economic well-being, environmental protection, and social well-being [1].

 Waste from fish cutting (heads, ridges, skin, scales, and fins) is a promising source of bioactive peptides.
 This CFRM (Collagen-containing Fish Raw Materials) consists of 60–80% organic matter of collagen protein and related proteins (procollagen, ossein, scleroprotein, mucoidglucoprotein, myosin, actin, and myogen).
 In addition to proteins, this CFRM includes neutral fats and phospholipids, inorganic forms of calcium and phosphorus, magnesium, sodium, potassium salts, etc., the extraction of which makes it possible to obtain food additives for specialized products [2–5].